NVRemoteDev/cPanel_Phusion_Passenger_mod_rails_setup_script/README.md

 <li>That's it!
 Let the script do its thing.</li>
 </ul>

 NOTE: THERE IS NO ERROR CHECKING AT THIS TIME.
-DOUBLE CHECK YOUR INPUTS FOR TYPOS.
+DOUBLE CHECK YOUR INPUTS FOR ERRORS.

 If you run into any problems you can contact me at hill dot anthony AT live d0t com